oddbear/GoXLR-TouchPortal-Plugin/README.md

 ### Known issues

-- Unicode characters in profile names is not shown correctly (should be fixed with TouchPortal 2.3 update).
 - Cannot run at the same time as other plugins using same port (external limitation).
 - Routing on and off Status not shown (planned update to the GoXLR App).